KULL-Centre/_2024_Cao_CALVADOSCOM/README.md

 ## Run single-chain simulations with CALVADOS 3:

-Follow 1-4 if your protein is a multi-domain protein; just follow 1 and 4 if it is a intrinsically disordered protein;
+Follow 1-4 if your protein is a multi-domain protein; only follow 1 and 4 if it is a intrinsically disordered protein;
 1. decide a proper protein name (`pro_name`) to avoid conflict with existing proteins;
 2. insert the protein structure file (must be `.pdb`, the `resSeq` should start from `1`) into `/src/extract_relax` directory with a nomenclature as `${pro_name}_rank0_relax.pdb`;
 3. determine the domain boundaries of the protein.
 Each domain is restrained separately.
 For example,